Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Lower Hutt and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Lower Hutt and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 Beginning 1 July 2024